MicrosoftDX/nether/documentation/analytics.md

 ### 3. Batch Layer / Cold Path

-The cold path is shown on the right hand side of the [architecture diagram](analytics-architecture.txt) and consists of the following components:
+The cold path is shown on the right hand side of the architecture diagram above and consists of the following components:
 * Blob storage
 * HDInsight cluster on demand
 * Azure SQL database